-- (4) A community liaison who speaks a language that is utilized by a majority of non-fluent English-speaking eligible recipients, and who is experienced with the resources in the eligible recipient's local community.
+- (c) is registered nurse in the State of New Mexico; or - (d) is approved through the CLNM NM health home steering committee. - (4) A community liaison who speaks a language that is utilized by a majority of non-fluent English-speaking eligible recipients, and who is experienced with the resources in the eligible recipient's local community.
 The community liaison identifies, connects, and engages with community services, resources, and providers.
-The community liaison works with an eligible recipient's care coordinator in appropriately connecting and integrating the eligible recipient to needed community services, resources, and practitioners. - (5) A supervisor of the care coordinator, community liaison, and the physical health and psychiatric consultants, who is an independently licensed behavioral health practitioner as described in 8.321.2 NMAC.
-The supervisor must have direct service experience in working with both adult and child populations. - (6) A certified peer support worker (CPSW) who holds a certification by the New Mexico credentialing board for behavioral health professionals as a certified peer support worker.
-The CPSW has successfully remediated his or her own behavioral health disorder, and is willing to assist his or her peers in their recovery processes. - (7) A physical health consultant who is a physician licensed to practice medicine (MD) or osteopathy (DO), a licensed certified nurse practitioner (CNP), or a licensed certified nurse specialist (CNS) as described in 8.310.3 NMAC. - (8) A psychiatric consultant who is a physician (MD or DO) licensed by the board of medical examiners or board of osteopathy and is board-eligible or board-certified in psychiatry as described in 8.321.2 NMAC.
+The community liaison works with an eligible recipient's care coordinator in appropriately connecting and integrating the eligible recipient to needed community services, resources, and practitioners. - (5) A supervisor who is an independently licensed behavioral health practitioner as described in 8.321.2 NMAC who supervises the care coordinator, the community liaison, the health promotion coordinator, peer and family support workers, and other optional staff that is the part of the CareLink NM multidisciplinary team.
+The supervisor must have direct service experience in working with both adult and child populations.
+Physical health and psychiatric consultants must comply with their respective licensing boards' requirements for supervision. - (6) Certified peer support worker(s) (CPSW) who hold a certification by the New Mexico credentialing board for behavioral health professionals as a certified peer support worker.
+The CPSW has successfully navigated his or her own behavioral health experiences, and is willing to assist his or her peers in their recovery processes. - (7) Certified family support specialist(s) who hold a certification by the New Mexico credentialing board for behavioral health professionals as a certified family support worker. - (8) A physical health consultant who is a physician licensed to practice medicine (MD) or osteopathy (DO), a licensed certified nurse practitioner (CNP), or a licensed certified nurse specialist (CNS) as described in 8.310.3 NMAC. - (9) A psychiatric consultant who is a physician (MD or DO) licensed by the board of medical examiners or board of osteopathy and is board-eligible or board-certified in psychiatry as described in 8.321.2 NMAC.